SAP/sap-btp-reference-architectures/hyperscalers/AWS-Azure/AWS_Azure_CAP_PLS.md

 - [SAP BTP, Cloud Foundry Runtime](https://discovery-center.cloud.sap/serviceCatalog/cloud-foundry-runtime?region=all): The SAP BTP, Cloud Foundry runtime lets you develop polyglot cloud-native applications and run them on the SAP BTP Cloud Foundry environment.

-- [Destination](https://discovery-center.cloud.sap/serviceCatalog/destination?service_plan=lite&region=all&commercialModel=cloud): The Destination service lets you retrieve the backend destination details you need to configure applications in the Cloud Foundry environment.
+- [Destination](https://discovery-center.cloud.sap/serviceCatalog/destination?service_plan=lite&region=all&commercialModel=cloud) <!-- dc-svc-metadata: {"isPrimary": "true"} dc-svc-metadata -->: The Destination service lets you retrieve the backend destination details you need to configure applications in the Cloud Foundry environment.

 - [SAP HTML5 Application Repository Service for SAP BTP](https://discovery-center.cloud.sap/serviceCatalog/html5-application-repository-service?region=all): The HTML5 Application Repository service for SAP BTP enables central storage of HTML5 applications on SAP BTP.
 The service allows application developers to manage the lifecycle of their HTML5 applications.
 In runtime, the service enables the consuming application, typically the application router, to access HTML5 application static content in a secure and efficient manner.